AmarDodda/Job_Portal/README.md

-Use Case
-Instead of manually filling out the resume, we automate the process.
+Use Case: Instead of manually filling out the resume, we automate the process.
 This allows authors to easily apply for jobs.

-Technology
+Technology ->
 FrontEnd: React.js
 Backend: Django or Node.js or Flask
 Database: MongoDB